mdismailquraishicse/javaChallenge/departmentWithHighestPlacedStudents.md

 Scanner sc = new Scanner(System.in);

-System.out.println("Enter the no of students placed in CSE:");
+System.out.print("Enter the no of students placed in CSE:");

 cse=sc.nextInt();

-System.out.println("Enter the no of students placed in ECE:");
+System.out.print("Enter the no of students placed in ECE:");

 ece=sc.nextInt();

-System.out.println("Enter the no of students placed in MECH:");
+System.out.print("Enter the no of students placed in MECH:");

 mech=sc.nextInt();